Axarva/dotfiles-2.0/README.md

   - Run `fc-cache` after getting the font.
 - If the widgets don't work properly, go to [the main repository](https://github.com/elkowar/eww) and install `eww` as documented.
 Make sure the resulting binary is stored in `~/bin`.
 - Issue `xmonad --recompile` after you complete all the steps, and relogin to xmonad.
+- For the profile picture to load, it needs to have the full path in `eww.scss`.
+Open the file, search for the string containing `~/.config`(line number 329 to be exact) and edit it to point it to your image.
+Full path required.
+For example: `/home/axarva/path/to/image.png`.
 - Minor details: If you are on `systemd`, edit all the files related to powermenus to match the commands specific to systemd.
 For example:

 ```bash